 Assess relative risks of common areas – low, medium, or high risk – and develop a plan for re-opening each.
-Some areas may pose too great a risk at the moment (ex. exercise facilities) while others can be safely re-opened immediately (ex. hiking trails).
+Some areas may still pose risks at the moment (ex. exercise facilities) while others can be safely re-opened immediately (ex. hiking trails).
 Follow models set by your county and city.
 Consider limiting hours and capacity until homeowners learn the new rules and become comfortable socializing while keeping safe.

 Update how common areas are used

 Establish new rules for how people move through spaces.
 Depending on the space, safe re-opening may require an increase in janitorial staff, the installation of hand sanitizer stations or prompting users to self-regulate and take a more active role in sanitation.
 Stage furnishings to promote social distancing or consider removing furniture if the association doesn’t have resources to clean it adequately.
 For example, you may remove lounge chairs and encourage homeowners to bring their own.